microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ```

 ## Decorators
-> TypeScript decorator is based on the [ES7 decorator proposal](https://github.com/wycats/javascript-decorators).
+> TypeScript decorators are based on the [ES7 decorator proposal](https://github.com/wycats/javascript-decorators).

 A decorator is:
 - an expression